Posts

 Winston

 My life as a company clerk may not have been sexy, but it was the most sought after job in Vietnam.
 (Killer wanted it bad, but never got his chance.)
 Besides the full-time job of taking care of company business, I was mother confessor and personal vending machine.
 “Can you get me a Swiss knife?”
 “How about a Rolex?”
 “Any rings?”
 “Camera?”
 “A pipe?”
 If it wasn’t one thing, it was another.
 “I’ll give you a gook ear for an SKS.”
 “A TV?”
 “Chocolate covered cherries?”
-I’d been running in a thousand different directions when I put away the typewriter and hit the sheets.
-I was asleep in seconds.
-Sometime later, I had that dream again: It was raining.
+I’d been running in a thousand different directions when I hit the sheets and lost myself in sleep.
+Sometime later, I had that dream again: It was morning.
 My wife offered a ride in our Impala.
 I said, “I’ve been expecting you,” and got in.
-Her hair was mussed and she was wearing clothes she wore the day I left for Vietnam.
+Her hair was mussed.
+She was wearing clothes she wore the day I left for Vietnam.
 We drove on and smoked cigarettes.
 Someone was in the back sleeping.
 My wife stopped outside our apartment and grabbed my wrist.
 I tried to pull away.
-She tightened her ice-cold
+She tightened her ice-cold grip and sobbed, “Borgo!” ...

 The Path

 When it finally happens and it's over, As you stand there and think— Something so mutilated can't be human So it was dead enough without this But even here there is beauty A small flowered patch of ground, a bird's call And the grace of a butterfly Frustration and disappointment Become a laughable thing But always the conflicting emotions to smile Or say the hell with it and cry —SP4 Bob Jackson.
 The Hell with It.
-(1970) In early December, we left Firebase Jamie with orders for a combat assault.
-Artillery subjected the LZ (landing zone) with high explosives to flatten the jungle.
-CS (tear gas) was not used.
+(1970) In early December, we left Firebase Jamie with orders for a combat air assault.
 A Huey is the greatest invention since the wheel.
 It gets you to ground where there are no roads or rails, which is most everywhere.
-The next morning, five Hueys landed thirty feet apart on Jamie's dirt strip and began inserting us into the LZ, not too awfully far away.
-Landings are high speed—choppers touchdown barely a few seconds before lifting off.
-We sc
+The next morning, five Hueys landed thirty feet apart on Jamie's dirt strip.
+I said to Bob, “ I don't want to be killed on my first air assault. ” “ Artillery already cleared the LZ (landing zone).
+T he choppers touchdown 3-4 feet in the LZ for a few seconds.
+Jump out and hit the ground running for the wood line, fi...